dcs3spp/dcs3spp-tyk-docs-merge-test/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership.md

 The [user owned analytics]({{< ref "product-stack/tyk-dashboard/advanced-configurations/user-management/api-ownership#owned-analytics" >}}) feature allows you to prevent users from seeing the traffic to (and existence of) APIs for which they are not responsible.
 This reduces the opportunity for data leakage within your business.

 ## How API Ownership works
+By default, APIs and associated objects (such as policies and Dashboard analytics) are visible to all Tyk Dashboard users.

-A Dashboard User (or User Group) can be assigned as *owner* of an API, granting them visibility of and - given appropriate permissions - the ability to manage all the Tyk objects relating to that API, such as policies, key requests and Dashboard analytics.
-Assigning an owner to an API restricts visibility of that API and its related objects to other users who will not be able to view or manage it.
+A Dashboard User (or User Group) can be assigned as the *owner* of an API, granting that user (or user group) exclusive visibility of and - given appropriate permissions - the ability to manage all the Tyk objects relating to that API, such as policies, key requests and Dashboard analytics.

-When there is no owner assigned to an API, it and objects using it are visible to all users.
+Once an API has been assigned an *owner*, all non-owning users will lose visibility of - and access to - that API in the Tyk Dashboard.

 Where there is a conflict, for example when a policy is associated with multiple APIs and the user owns only one of those APIs, the user will have access to the object (though not the other APIs themselves).